bobvanderlinden/bobvanderlinden.me/content/customizing-packages-in-nix.md

 }
 ```

-This creates a new package `maven-jdk8` that builds and runs maven explicitly under `jdk8`.
+This creates a new attribute `maven-jdk8` that builds and runs maven explicitly under `jdk8`.
 Notice that `final.jdk8` is used, so that other overlays may potentially overwrite `jdk8`.
 Also note that `final.maven` is _not_ used, because that would refer to this package, causing an infinite loop during Nix evaluation.

 ### Apply a security patch system-wide